CINCINNATI - It was the day a hurricane hit Cincinnati.

 WATCH: Rural residents hit hard.

-Schools, stores and businesses were closed for days - some all week.
+Around the Tri-State, schools, stores and businesses were closed for days - some all week.
 Some streets were unpassable, blocked by fallen trees and power lines.
-Drivers had to wait in long lines at gas stations.
+Drivers had to wait in long lines at gas stations - where they were open.
 Residents without power had to throw out meat and other perishables.

 It took nearly a week for all the 100-plus Kroger stores in the area to reopen.
-When stores reopened, there was a run on food, ice and hardware.
+When they did, there was a run on food, ice and hardware.
+In Butler County, Sheriff Richard Jones and his deputies manned the roads and gave bags of ice to passing motorists.

 For days, you could hear the whirring of power saws and wood chippers and the hammering of people repairing roofs and other damage.
 Kids off school helped pick up debris from their yards and neighbors'.